Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

-\subsection{Secondary Instability}
+\subsection{Secondary instability}

-Within the primary-secondary-tertiary hierarchy, the secondary instability develops once the primary drift waves have grown sufficiently such that slight flow inhomogeneities begin to amplify through a shearing interaction to magnify small zonal perturbations.
-It is analytically best treated via a Galerkin truncation of \eqref{phi_drift}-\eqref{t_par} into the 4-mode system consisting of the most unstable single primary mode, its two sidebands, and a single zonal mode:
+Within the primary-secondary-tertiary hierarchy, the secondary instability develops once the primary drift waves have grown sufficiently for slight flow inhomogeneities to amplify through a shearing interaction to magnify small zonal perturbations \citep{Kim2002}.
+It is analytically best treated via a Galerkin truncation of \eqref{phi_drift}-\eqref{t_par} into the 4-mode system consisting of the most unstable purely radial primary mode, its two sidebands, and a single zonal mode:

-The potential and temperature amplitudes of the primary mode are then fixed and taken to be much larger than other variables so that the linear terms of the sidebands can be ignored compared to the nonlinear interaction with the primary mode, which now becomes linearised.
-Then it is straightforward to obtain the secondary dispersion relation
+The potential and temperature amplitudes of the primary mode are then fixed and taken to be much larger than other variables so that the linear terms of the sidebands can be ignored compared to the nonlinear interaction with the primary mode, which now become linearised.
+Then it is straightforward to obtain the KH-like secondary dispersion relation